Skip to main content

 Note: There is no need to routinely arrange a breast ultrasound for a clinically obvious breast abscess or suspected galactocele before referring in for further investigation, aspiration, or drainage.

-Ultrasound Carotid - Adult
+Carotid Ultrasound - Adult

 POAC will fund Carotid Ultrasound within 24-48 hours for:

-• acute stroke specialist assessment is not available AND one or more of
+• acute stroke specialist assessment is not available

 Ultrasound DVT - Adult